UAE'S J. AWAN & PARTNERS EXPANDS INTERNATIONAL GOVERNANCE, RISK AND COMPLIANCE MANAGEMENT CONSULTING FIRM WITH OPENING OF NEW LONDON OFFICE

 UK & Ireland office to serve as platform for advanced GRC solutions support and European expansion of the Azakaw state-of-the-art AI-powered regulatory technology solution

-ABU DHABI, United Arab Emirates and LONDON, Nov.
-14, 2022 /PRNewswire/ -- UAE-Headquartered J. Awan & Partners announced the further international expansion of its rapidly growing Governance, Risk and Compliance (GRC) management consulting firm with the opening of a new London-based operation.
+ABU DHABI, UAE, Nov.
+15, 2022 /PRNewswire/ -- UAE-Headquartered J. Awan & Partners announced the further international expansion of its rapidly growing Governance, Risk and Compliance (GRC) management consulting firm with the opening of a new London-based operation.

 The London office will serve as J. Awan & Partners' new European headquarters as well as provide a regional platform for the firm's partner company, Azakaw, an AI-powered regulatory technology solution.
 Azakaw is an adaptable regulatory software that helps companies more efficiently and effectively meet compliance requirements across jurisdictions or industries while reducing risks and improving profitability.